 Annual Parish Meeting/Assembly

 All Town and Parish Councils throughout England are required by law to hold an Annual Parish Meeting, which must take place between 1 March and the 1 June (inclusive).
 Meetings should not commence before 6pm and must not be held in premises used for the supply of alcohol.

-Details of the Parish Assembly for 2022 can be found on the following post and the annual report by the Chair made be found here.
+Details of the Parish Assembly for 2023 can be found on the following post.

 Annual Meeting of the Parish Council

 This can also be known as the Annual General Meeting (AGM) and allows the election of key posts on the Council, such as the Chair and Vice-Chair.

 It is also used to appoint committees, representatives to other bodies or review policy documents such as the risk assessment, standing orders or financial regulations.